ekohilas/args-amazing-or-approaching/sf-python-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-But in addition, also reduces issues with refactoring!
+keyword arguments not only appear everywhere for everyone, but also reduces issues with refactoring!

 ------
 <!-- .element: data-auto-animate -->